grafana/agent/docs/developer/releasing.md

    CHANGELOG.
 Add a link to the CHANGELOG, noting that the full list of changes can be found there.
 Refer to other releases for help with formatting this.

+3. At the bottom of the release page, tick the check box to "add a discussion" under the category for "announcements".

-3. Tick the appropriate boxes at the bottom of the release page:
+4. Also tick other boxes at the bottom of the release page:

-      * For release candidates:

-         1. Tick the checkbox to "set as pre-release".
+      * For release candidates, tick the checkbox to "set as pre-release".

-      * For stable releases:

-         1. Tick the checkbox to "set as the latest release".
+      * For stable releases and patch releases to the latest release branch, tick the checkbox to "set as the latest release".

-         2. Tick the check box to "add a discussion" under the category for "announcements".

-4. Optionally, have other team members review the release draft if you wish to feel more comfortable with it.
+5. Optionally, have other team members review the release draft if you wish to feel more comfortable with it.

-5. Publish the release!
+6. Publish the release!

 > **NOTE**: Release candidates should be retained on the [GitHub releases page](https://github.com/grafana/agent/releases).